Introducing Martin Müller

 What do you consider your most important contribution to geopolitics?

 Two conceptual considerations in the field of critical geopolitics are probably closest to my heart.
 One is an attempt to work towards a broader notion of discourse that recognises that it consists of language and practice.
+(Click here to download his article “Towards discourse as language and practice”)

 This move wanted to redirect inquiries in critical geopolitics beyond texts and images and towards embracing lived practices.
 If we read a range of discourse theorists, from Foucault and Laclau and Mouffe to Butler, we see that their understanding of discourse always incorporates a non-linguistic component.
 Since the article that made this argument was published in 2008, we have seen some movement in this direction in critical geopolitics – something that I find encouraging.